What is Keratoconus?

 Contact lenses or eyeglasses are used to treat keratoconus in its early stages.
 Spectacles assist the patient in seeing clearly and correcting myopia and astigmatism.
 The optimum option while engaging in sports activities is thought to be soft contact lenses with spherical or toric adjustments.

-Modern Laser based methods using what is known as Cretan protocol can be used to improve vision along with Corneal collagen cross-linkin
+Modern Laser based methods using what is known as Cretan protocol can be used to improve vision along with Corneal collagen cross-linking

 Modern diagnostic instruments like corneal topography available at Clear Vision help in early detection and accurate monitoring of the condition.